isomerpages/mti-osir/_designation/Designation Process.md

 </li>
 <li>
 <p>If the eventual decision is to proceed with designation, the entity will
-be issued a Designation Order and their designation status will be notified in the <a href="https://www.egazette.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Government Gazette</a> and updated in the <a href="/designation/designated-entities" rel="noopener noreferrer nofollow" target="_blank">list of designated entities</a>.
+be issued a Notice of Designation and their designation status will be notified in the <a href="https://www.egazette.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Government Gazette</a> and updated in the <a href="/designation/designated-entities" rel="noopener noreferrer nofollow" target="_blank">list of designated entities</a>.
 The Designation Order may contain information specific to each designated entity.</p>